Written By Nhlanhla Nene – Well-being Coach & Founder Of Mindedjoy

 4. Digital Saturation

-The World Health Organization has increasingly emphasized the impact of digital overexposure and stress on mental well-being.
+The World Health Organization has increasingly emphasized the impact of digital over-exposure and stress on mental well-being.

 5. Emotional Labor in High-Pressure Roles